Ruzilis/TestRepo2/README.md

 Do what you want to do and give Universe do it's work to make your life the best version of it.
 Test `git pull`.

+--

+### This is complitly normal to make mistakes while you learn to something new.
+And fact number two is — it is still normal to feel distressed about it!
+But with your brain you can take control about your emotions and feelings to continue your jerney, but meabee next day?
+It will be a new day!